Cloud-Architekt/cloud-architekt.github.io/_pages/about.md

 ![About](/assets/images/about.jpg)
 </div>
 Welcome to my blog about Identity + Security in Microsoft Azure.<br>
 My name is Thomas Naunheim.
-I’m working as Cloud Architect in Koblenz, Germany.<br>
+I’m working as Cyber Security Architect in Koblenz, Germany.<br>
 I have specialized in designing and implementing of cloud-native, identity and security solutions in Microsoft Azure.<br>

 My subject areas are cloud-native, identity and security solutions on Microsoft Cloud platform.<br>